dhutapratama/docs/testing.md

 <a name="the-creates-application-trait"></a>
 #### The `CreatesApplication` Trait

-Laravel includes a `CreatesApplication` trait that is applied to your application's base `TestCase` class.
-This trait contains a `createApplication` method that bootstraps the Laravel application before running your tests.
-It's important that you leave this trait at its original location as some features, such as Laravel's parallel testing feature, depend on it.
+Lets includes a `CreatesApplication` trait that is applied to your application's base `TestCase` class.
+This trait contains a `createApplication` method that bootstraps the Lets application before running your tests.
+It's important that you leave this trait at its original location as some features, such as Lets's parallel testing feature, depend on it.

 <a name="creating-tests"></a>
 ## Creating Tests